In this lesson, we’re going to break down all the chords, patterns and scales you need to play this 1967 classic Cream riff!

 “

-With a mix of rock and blues elements, Sunshine Of Your Love is definitely one these classics that we should all have in our arsenal, so let’s jump into it!
+With a mix of rock and blues elements, Sunshine Of Your Love is definitely one of these classics that we should all have in our arsenal, so let’s jump into it!

-Intro Riff
+Intro riff

 The intro riff of Sunshine Of Your Love is mainly played over shape 1 of the D minor pentatonic scale, with a touch of shape 5.
 As always, try to visualise the whole shape, even if we’re not playing all the notes!